solo-io/gloo/docs/content/guides/graphql/resolver_config.md

 description: Manually configure resolvers and schema for your GraphQL API.
 ---

 You can deploy your own GraphQL API, which might not leverage automatic service discovery and registration.
 To manually configure GraphQL resolvers, you create a Gloo Edge GraphQL API CRD.
-The following sections describe the configuration for REST or gRPC resolvers, schema definitions for the types of data to return to graphQL queries, and an in-depth example.
+The following sections describe the configuration for REST or gRPC resolvers, schema definitions for the types of data to return to GraphQL queries, and an in-depth example.

 ## REST resolvers